 - 11. The Liquidator seeks to continue to provide compensation consistent with best practices with respect to compensation in insurance company liquidations, provide competitive annual and long-term earnings opportunities and balance performance-based rewards with short term and long-term retention.
 The individual programs are integrated across employee levels and, if performance goals are met or exceeded, will provide total direct compensation between the 50th and 75th percentile market levels.
 This is the level of compensation recommended by the Liquidator's consultant in order to retain experienced employees. - 12.
-The total incentive compensation budget (assuming performance goals are met) for 2007 has been reduced to reflect a safe harbor payment to permit full participation by employees in The Home's 401(k) plan.
-As described in the Liquidator's reports, The Home adopted a non-contributory 401(k) plan effective October 1, 2004.
-Further, effective January 1, 2005, The Home adopted the safe harbor provision under Internal Revenue Service rules so that all employees who wish to do so may contribute the maximum amount to the 401(k) plan.
-The cost of adopting the safe harbor provision is three percent of employees' earnings (up to an individual employee earnings cap of \$220,000).
-The cost for 2007 is estimated to be approximately \$283,000, which has been applied to reduce the budget for the Annual and Collection Plans to the amounts set forth above. - 13.
-The Liquidator's consultant, E&Y, advises that the 2007 compensation plans are appropriate and consistent with general market practices and to insurance companies in liquidation.
-It further advises that the individual plan designs and mechanics are based upon commonly accepted compensation practices for insurance companies in liquidation, and that the levels of pay provided by the individual plans, as well as the overall total compensation, represent market competitive compensation levels.
-A copy of E&Y's advisory letter dated November 9, 2006 is attached as Exhibit C to the Motion.
+The total incentive compensation budget (assuming performance goals are met) for 2010 has been reduced to reflect a safe harbor payment to permit full participation by employees in Home's 401(k) plan.
+As described in the Liquidator's reports, Home adopted a non-contributory 401(k) plan effective October 1, 2004.
+Further, effective January 1, 2005, Home adopted the safe harbor provision under Internal Revenue Service rules so that all employees who wish to do so may contribute the maximum amount to the 401(k) plan.
+The cost of adopting the safe harbor provision is three percent of employees' earnings (up to an individual employee earnings cap of \$225,000).
+The cost for 2010 is estimated to be approximately \$275,000, which has been applied to reduce the budget for the Annual and Collection Plans to the amounts set forth above.

-- 14. I believe that without the adoption of these two plans that the liquidation effort would be harmed because key employees would seek better, more long-term career opportunities elsewhere. - 15.
-For the reasons described above, I believe that the Plans are fair and reasonable and in the best interests of the liquidation and of the policyholders and other creditors of The Home.
+- appropriate and consistent with general market practices and to insurance companies in liquidation.
+It further advises that the individual plan designs and mechanics are based upon accepted compensation practices for insurance companies in liquidation, and that the levels of pay provided by the individual plans, as well as the overall total compensation, represent market competitive compensation levels.
+A copy of E&Y's advisory letter dated October 21, 2009 is attached as Exhibit D to the Motion. - 14.
+I believe that without the adoption of these plans the liquidation effort would be harmed because key employees would seek better, more long-term career opportunities elsewhere. - 15.
+For the reasons described above, I believe that the Plans are fair and reasonable and in the best interests of the liquidation and of the policyholders and other creditors of Home.

-Signed under the penalties of perjury this $\underline{\mathcal{A}^{TH}}$ day of January, 2007.
+Signed under the penalties of perjury this 10^{7H} day of 120cepts, 2009.